AbdallahHossam0/NTI_EmbeddedLinux/Notes/Network.md

 ip link set eth0 up/down
 ```
 - ping IP: it is used to ping ip on the network (checks if it is connected or not)
-- traceroute: show the hubs till I reach my destination, usually used for debugging
+- traceroute: show the hops till I reach my destination, usually used for debugging

 ip a: shows all ips on the network I connected on